 - (a) For what fraction of the proteins does the energy function predict a close to native candidate structural model, where "close to native" is defined as having an RMSD of less than 4.0 Å? - (b) Include the scatter plots of RMSD vs. energy in your write-up. - (c) Such scatter plots are commonly included in publications describing knowledge-based energy functions.
 What relationship between the RMSDs and energies is needed such that one can confidently select a near-native candidate structural model based on the energy function?
 A simple answer is sufficient. - (d) Here we are using the energy function to score candidate structural models generated with other software.
 Energy functions are also often used to guide generation of candidate models ("sampling").
 As you saw in lecture, sampling algorithms generally permit transitions that increase the predicted energy.
 Based on inspection of the scatter plots for the proteins with PDB codes 1bbh and 1cid, why is this essential to arrive at a near-native structural model?
-Hint: What would a curve of best fit look like for these two plots?
+Hint: Does the energy increase monotonically with the RMSD in these plots?